 Completing a series of online challenges enables users to win career-enhancing badges, unlock new opportunities and ultimately gain industry-recognised awards.
 It’s ideal for anyone who wants to develop their skills.

-All iDEA badges are suitable for 11 year olds upwards.
-More than a third of iDEA users are over the age of 25. iDEA learners range from school pupils to students to apprentices to jobseekers to returners to pensioners to entrepreneurs to people with special educational needs and people who have never even accessed the internet before.
+iDEA learners range from school pupils to students to apprentices to jobseekers to returners to pensioners to entrepreneurs to people with special educational needs and people who have never even accessed the internet before.

 It’s about opening up opportunities for people in the job market, and in the online world more generally where increasingly to make the most of life, it is becoming important to be able to operate in a digital environment.

-Almost a million iDEA badges have been completed around the world, with the programme described as ‘life-changing’.
+Millions of iDEA badges have been completed around the world, with the programme described as ‘life-changing’.
 The deputy chief executive of Wigan Council stated that ‘iDEA has changed and saved lives in Wigan.’